efnats/chiamerge/README.md

 ## About

 If you agree that organizing a lot of hdds for chia farming/plotting should not be done in the fstab, read on.
-The toolset constists of a chain of tools that will automate the process for you.
+Here are some tools that will automate the process for you.
 It consists of a bash tool called **chiamerge**, which will allow you to format and prepare multiple disks at once to be later picked up by the provided mount service **mnt-garden.mount** that handles which drives are being selected for the final mount directory.

+## Why mergerfs?
+Mergerfs is a union filesystem that logically merges multiple paths together.
+There is no redunancy in mergerfs and this makes it a perfect match for chia plots, as there is no userdata stored, so that a lost disk drive can easily be replaced by simply replotting it.
+We don't use a blockdevice based filesystem like ZFS or LVM that will write over disk boundaries because the loss of one disk would then mean a loss of the entire dataset, which we cannot allow.
+The author of mergerfs is awesome, as you can see witness here: https://www.reddit.com/r/chia/comments/o7pxpz/mergerfs_and_chia/

+## Description

 -   **chiamerge**: any given disks will be wiped, one large partition is created, formatted, labelled by CHIA-serialnr and an empty file with the filename of the serialnr is created in the main folder of the disk.
 -   **mnt-garden.mount**: mount all disks that have the pattern CHIA in their disk label into one mergerfs mountpoint. the default is /mnt/garden